saltstack/salt/doc/ref/cli/salt.rst

     Utilize many target definitions to make the call very granular.
 This option takes a group of targets separated by and or or.
-The default matcher is a glob as usual, if something other than a glob is used preface it with the letter denoting the type, example: 'webserv* and G@os:Debian or E@db.*' make sure that the compound target is encapsulated in quotes.
+The default matcher is a glob as usual, if something other than a glob is used preface it with the letter denoting the type, example: 'webserv* and G@os:Debian or E@db*' make sure that the compound target is encapsulated in quotes.

 .. option:: -X, --exsel